 - Call one of our health centers to make an appointment.
-Tell them you want to apply for the Family Planning Benefit Program.
+Tell them you would like to apply for the Family Planning Benefit Program.

-- If you’re eligible, start getting free birth control and services!
+- If you’re eligible, you can start getting free birth control and services!

 Women, men and teens who are:

 - US Citizens, Nationals or Immigrants with satisfactory immigration status

 What Are the Income Guidelines?
 (Effective April 6, 2016)

 - Free birth control pills, patch, condoms, Depo-Provera (the shot), NuvaRing, IUD, Nexplanon (the implant), or most other FDA approved forms of birth control.

 - Free Emergency Contraception – EC/Morning After Pill/Plan B

 - Free Transportation to Family Planning Visits (yearly exam, birth control appointment, etc.)